Articles

 Talk to other people with cancer

-Sometimes it will feel as if people who haven't experienced a cancer diagnosis can't fully understand how you're feeling.
+It can be hard for people who have not had cancer to understand how you're feeling.
 It may help to talk to people who have been in your situation.
-Other cancer survivors can share their experiences and give you insight into what you can expect during treatment.
+Other cancer survivors can share their experiences.
+They can tell you what to expect during treatment.

-You may have a friend or family member who has had cancer.
-Or you can connect with other cancer survivors through support groups.
-Ask your doctor about support groups in your area or contact your local chapter of the American Cancer Society.
+Talk to a friend or family member who has had cancer.
+Or connect with other cancer survivors through support groups.
+Ask your health care provider about support groups in your area.
+You can contact your local chapter of the American Cancer Society.
 Online message boards also bring cancer survivors together.
 Start with the American Cancer Society's Cancer Survivors Network.